-The root cause of this anxiety trigger is likely the unknown belief that you should get or be anxious at the thought or idea of speaking with a shaky voice.
+The root cause of this anxiety trigger/fear is likely the unknown belief that speaking with a shaky voice is unacceptable, “bad,” or unideal.
+You may also think you should get or be anxious at the thought or idea of speaking with a shaky voice.
 A “shaky voice” typically occurs when someone is speaking while experiencing physical anxiety.
-You probably think that speaking with a shaky voice is “bad” or not ideal for one or more reasons.

 If you’re finding it difficult to accept that to get rid of this trigger (the possibility or actually speaking with a shaky voice) you have to acknowledge that despite disliking it and not wanting it to happen, it’s ok if it does happen, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think you should be anxious at the thought or idea of speaking with a shaky voice.
 To address this, you will have to uncover these reasons so they are out in plain sight.

-Uncovering these reasons alone may dissolve the trigger.
-In other cases, uncovering these reasons will reveal what happened to you (likely in the past) that led to you tagging the thought of speaking with a shaky voice as something to be anxious about.
 You may, for example, find that you think you should be anxious because the anxiety is a reminder that you dislike speaking with a shaky voice and don’t want it to happen.
 A core reason why you view the idea/thought of speaking with a shaky voice as something you should be anxious about may be because you think the anxiety is helpful to you in some way.
 Because of this, you will likely have to create a new strategy or response to the thought/idea of speaking with a shaky voice that doesn’t involve using anxiety.
 If/When you develop a new approach you believe is more effective than being or getting anxious, you will likely find it easier to give up the trigger.
-It’s not always straightforward what new strategy you should adopt, but we recommend that you use whatever goals you currently have to help you.
+It’s not always straightforward to determine which new strategy to adopt, but we recommend using your goals to guide you.

 Note: A resource for finding the root cause and eliminating an anxiety trigger is in the suggested reads section.

-Recommended reads for overcoming social anxiety (link)
+Recommended reads for overcoming social anxiety

 There’s more

-If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence we encourage you to view our self-help solutions for these and other common psychological challenges.
+If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence, we encourage you to view our self-help solutions for these and other common psychological challenges.

 Looking for more?